GrahamDumpleton/mod_wsgi/docs/user-guides/processes-and-threading.rst

 processes, each child process will contain sub interpreters for each WSGI application.

-When a sub interpreter is created for a WSGI application, it would then normally persist for the life of the process.
-The only exception to this would be where interpreter reloading is enabled, in which case the sub interpreter would be destroyed and recreated when the WSGI application script file has been changed.
+A sub interpreter, once created, persists for the life of the process.
+To reload code, the process itself is recycled — see :doc:`../user-guides/reloading-source-code` for the available mechanisms.

 For the sub interpreter created for each WSGI application, they will each have their own set of Python modules.
 In other words, a change to the global data within the context of one sub interpreter will not be seen from the sub interpreter corresponding to a different WSGI application.
 This will be the case whether or not the sub interpreters are in the same process.

 This behaviour can be modified and multiple applications grouped together using the WSGIApplicationGroup directive.
 Specifically, the directive indicates that the marked WSGI applications should be run within the context of a common sub interpreter rather than being run in their own sub interpreters.
 By doing this, each WSGI application will then have access to the same global data.
 Do note though that this doesn't change the fact that global data will not be shared between processes.

+Some C extension modules — most prominently NumPy, SciPy and modules built on top of them — do not work correctly outside the main Python interpreter.
+WSGI applications using such extensions need to be run in the main interpreter by setting ``WSGIApplicationGroup %{GLOBAL}`` or by being delegated to a daemon process group, which gets its own main interpreter.
+The trade-offs and failure modes are described under "WSGIApplicationGroup and C extension modules" in :doc:`../user-guides/configuration-issues` and "Multiple Python Sub Interpreters" in :doc:`../user-guides/application-issues`.

 The only other way of sharing data between sub interpreters within the one child process would be to use an external data store, or a third party C extension module for Python which allows communication or sharing of data between multiple interpreters within the same process.

 Building A Portable Application
 -------------------------------

-Taking into consideration the different process models used by Apache and the manner in which interpreters are used by mod_wsgi, to build a portable and robust application requires the following therefore be satisified.
+Taking into consideration the different process models used by Apache and the manner in which interpreters are used by mod_wsgi, to build a portable and robust application requires the following therefore be satisfied.

 1. Where shared data needs to be visible to all application instances, regardless of which child process they execute in, and changes made to the